ryanjetplane1/PCB-Business-Card/JOURNAL.md

 # AUG 18th: Speedrunning the PCB and drawing art for it.

-Got the base pcb down after about an hour and a half.
+Got the base pcb down after a little while.
 Then added art from the Hack Club brand site and Google Images.
 I did have some issues with the imports so I manually removed and converted them into the monochrome colors I wanted.